atsushieno/ktmidi/README.md

 ## Docs

+API documentation is published at: https://atsushieno.github.io/ktmidi/

-Right now there is no published API documentation.
-Dokka plugin is integrated and you can build API docs by `./gradlew dokkaHtml` and it will be generated locally.
+The documentation can be built using `./gradlew dokkaHtml` and it will be generated locally at `build/dokka/html`.

 For hacking and/or contributing to ktmidi, please have a look at [HACKING.md](HACKING.md).